-The Dragon and the Wanderer is the first endeavor of Wandering Theatre, the husband-and-wife-duo of Aaron Roberge and Leah Holleran.
-The European tour of this production in the summer of 2019 doubled as their honeymoon!
-Aaron and Leah hail from the East Coast of the USA, where they have been performing and teaching professionally for nearly a decade.
-They are thrilled to present this wholly original production—hopefully the first of many they will build together.
+The Dragon and the Wanderer is the first production of Wandering Theatre, the husband-and-wife-duo of Aaron Roberge and Leah Holleran.
+Both Aaron and Leah hail from the east coast, and have been professional performing and teaching artists for over a decade.
+The European tour of The Dragon and the Wanderer in the summer of 2019 doubled as their honeymoon!
+Now, Wandering Theatre is bringing a revamped version of the show, along with puppet workshops, around the United States in a self-converted skoolie.
+The Dragon and the Wanderer is a story of courage and friendship; it combines physical theatre, hand puppets, and shadow puppets, and uses no language.
+Aaron and Leah are thrilled to present this wholly original production—hopefully the first of many they will build together.

-Rachel Icenogle (Composer) is a versatile cellist with a mind for new and interesting sounds.
+Rachel is a versatile cellist with a mind for new and interesting sounds.
 Specializing in experimental music, she loves to explore the tonal palette of her instrument.
 She performs solo as Uncle Valentine, composes music for puppet shows with Company Aiello, and is also a member of the Philadelphia band Upholstery.
 Rachel has performed improvisation with Roscoe Mitchell and has collaborated as a musician with several independent theater and dance groups in Philadelphia (BRAT Productions, Ombelico Mask Ensemble, Transmissions Theater, SWARM, and Birds on a Wire).
 She also often records cello for other bands, including in the last year on new albums from both Eric Slick and Hop Along.
-With a passion for the unique and unexpected, Rachel sets herself apart as a performer, always seeking opportunities to diversify and discover new artistic expression.
-Find out more about Rachel here!
+With a passion for the unique and unexpected, Rachel sets herself apart as a performer, always seeking opportunities to diversify and discover new artistic expression. http://www.rachelicenogle.com

 Other Artists We Would Like to Thank: